fluxfw/DIC/README.md

 ```
 And run a `composer install`.

-If you deliver your plugin, the plugin has it's own copy of this library and the user doesn't need to install the library like above
+If you deliver your plugin, the plugin has it's own copy of this library and the user doesn't need to install the library.

+Hint: Because of multiple autoloaders of plugins, it could be, that different versions of this library exists and suddenly your plugin use an old version of an other plugin!
+So you should keep up to date your plugin with `composer update`.

 #### Use trait
 Then add the follow line to your class at top: